Breastfeeding – Getting Started

 A great start to breastfeeding begins during pregnancy.
 Knowing what is normal can help to smooth out some of the bumps you may encounter.

-If your baby has not yet arrived, start by downloading our free ebook: 5 Crucial Ways to Prepare for Breastfeeding.
+If your baby has not yet arrived, download our FREE ebook and learn 5 things you can do NOW to make getting started with breastfeeding easier and less stressful.
+5 Crucial Ways to Prepare for Breastfeeding.
 Download it here.

 Baby’s first 24 hours